rkalusniak/grocerystore/README.md

-hw3_grocerystoremodel
+# Grocery Store Model
 ==============================

-This project uses simpy to simulate a basic grocery store model
+This project uses the SimPy environment to model a basic grocery store.
+The entities for this model are customers.
+The model maps the customers’ trip through the grocery store, records key time stamps, and performs some

 Project Organization
 ------------

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details **Not currently used** │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries │	└──Visualize_Model.pptx	<-This the the PPT used to make the image for the notebook below │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks          <- Jupyter notebooks and support.
+Naming convention is a number (for ordering), │   │                      the creator's initials, and a short `_` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   │                      `1.0-jqp-initial-data-exploration`.
+	│	│
+	│	├── images			<- This includes all the images used in the notebook │	│	└──Visualize_Model.png <- This is a flow chart of the grocery store model │	│
+	│	├── input			<- This includes any input files for  the notebook **Not currently used** │	├── output			<- This is the folder that holds the excel files when the model is run in the notebook │   └──1.0-rek-explaining-grocery-store.ipynb <- Main notebook
 	│
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials. **Not currently used** │
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc. **Not currently used** │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so grocerystore can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- Makes project pip installable (pip install -e .) so grocerystore can be imported ├── src                <- Source code for use in this project.
     │   ├── grocerystore <- Main package folder
-    │   │   └── __init__.py    <- Marks as package
+    │   │   ├──__init__.py    <- Marks as package
-    │   │   └── grocerystore.py  <- Just some placeholder Python source code file
+    │   │   ├── grocerystore.py  <- This is the Python source code for the model
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+	│	│	├── input	<- This folder includes the config files for running the model │	│	└── output	<- This folder includes all the output files from the model

 --------